-Branding and business image are key considerations for start-ups as they are for any other business, because they influence potential customer perceptions.
-Ces Loftus-Price provides her golden rules for branding your new business
+Branding and business image are just as key for start-ups as they are for established businesses - they're hugely influential in how potential customers will perceive you.
+Ces Loftus-Price provides her golden rules for branding your new venture

-Getting your business image right from the very beginning can help you get to the level you want to be at, but getting it wrong or putting it off until later may have a seriously negative effect.
+Getting your business image right from the very beginning can help you get to the level you want to be at.
+Getting it wrong or putting it off until later may have a seriously negative effect.

-- Identify your niche/target market - your ideal and most profitable customers.
+- Identify your target market - your ideal and most profitable customers.

 - Understand and focus on their pain and desire.

-- Find the best ways to communicate the reasons why you are the best option for taking away their pain and fulfilling their desire.
+- Find the best ways to communicate the reasons why you are the best option for taking away their pain or fulfilling their desire.

-- Know your brand promise to those customers and be prepared to consistently deliver an authentic brand experience, because this is an integral part of creating a credible business image.
+- Know your brand values and be prepared to consistently deliver an authentic brand experience - this is an integral part of creating a credible business image.

-- Identify a clear positive message to get across to impress and win over ideal customers.
-What are your selling points, and how can your product or service benefit potential customers?
+- Identify a simple, positive message to impress and win over ideal customers.
+What makes you different to the competition?

 - Use positive 'brand triggers' - the thoughts potential customers will have when they see and experience your brand.

-- Apply your brand image consistently throughout your business - and that includes your website, signage, stationery, marketing materials, point of sale, etc. An image overflowing with positive messages about your brand inspires confidence and is more likely to make people want to buy into your products or services.
+- Apply your brand image consistently throughout your business - that includes your website, signage, stationery, marketing materials, social profiles, etc. A coherent and professionally presented image inspires confidence.

-- Plan your marketing strategy effectively to make full use of your business image so you can connect with your target market now and in the future.
+- Plan your marketing strategy effectively to make full use of your branding, so you can connect with your target market now and in the future.